AndresDavidPeralta/acoustic-soundscape/README.md

 ## License

-This repository is protected by copyright © 2025 Andrés D. Peralta de Aguas.
-Use is permitted exclusively for academic and scientific verification purposes.
-For collaborations or specific licensing requests, please contact the author at: [andres@icomp.ufam.edu.br](mailto:andres@icomp.ufam.edu.br).
+<p align="justify"> This repository is protected by copyright © 2025 Andrés D. Peralta de Aguas. </p> <p align="justify"> Use is permitted exclusively for academic and scientific verification purposes. </p> <p align="justify"> For collaborations or specific licensing requests, please contact the author at: andres@icomp.ufam.edu.br. </p>

 ---